aditikashi23/recipes-analysis/README.md

-# Hold On, Let Me Cook: Wait, How Long Will This Recipe Take?
+# How Long Will This Recipe Take?

 by Aditi Kashi (adikashi@umich.edu)